Bring the magic of Quidditch to your yard with these easy DIY Backyard Quidditch tips!

 And you can see how small the brooms were in this photo!
 Though they worked awesome for the game.

 What do you think?
-Would you tackle a Quidditch match in your yard?
+Would you tackle a DIY Backyard Quidditch match?

 >> See where I party! <<